Lifetime elision

 ⚠️ this is different than the explicitly elided lifetime,

-.That is, if you see a
+'_.That is, if you see a

-means:fn a(it: Box<dyn Send>) // :impl Fn(Box<dyn 'static + Send>) fn b(it: Box<dyn '_ + Send>) // :impl for<'u> Fn(Box<dyn 'u + Send>)
+dyn '_ + Traitit will be the rules for lifetime elision in function signatures which shall govern what'_means:fn a(it: Box<dyn Send>) // :impl Fn(Box<dyn 'static + Send>) fn b(it: Box<dyn '_ + Send>) // :impl for<'u> Fn(Box<dyn 'u + Send>)

-, it is expected to cover situations such as Trait1 + Trait2 + … + TraitN
+When I write Traits, it is expected to cover situations such as Trait1 + Trait2 + … + TraitN

-Rules of thumb for elision behind dyn
+Rules of thumb for elision behind dyn:

 -